Did you know?

 Mist netting & Radio Telemetry Project

-This summer, the Conserve Wildlife Foundation of New Jersey partnered with New Jersey Division of Fish and Wildlife Endangered and Nongame Species program and Rutgers University to conduct a statewide mist-netting and radio telemetry study to learn more about the summer distribution and habitat selection of Northern long-eared bats.
+Each summer, the Conserve Wildlife Foundation of New Jersey partners with New Jersey Division of Fish and Wildlife Endangered and Nongame Species program to conduct a statewide mist-netting and radio telemetry study to learn more about the summer distribution and habitat selection of Northern long-eared bats.
 This is an important project that can shed light on a species we know all too little about, and can help guide our decisions through a better understanding of the bats’ forest habitat requirements and roost locations.

-This project focuses on five primary locations across the state to generate a big-picture understanding of diverse habitats and regions.
+This project focuses on locations across the state to generate a big-picture understanding of diverse habitats and regions.

 Mist nets are extremely fine nylon or polyester mesh nets that are strung between two poles.
 The nets can be purchased in a variety of lengths to accommodate different survey locations.
 At each location, we chose two different sites to deploy our five mist nets (each site with a different arrangement of nets) for eight hours at each site in places we suspect are good travel corridors for Northern long-eared bats.
-We conducted two netting nights at each site (four nights total at one location) for a total of 20 netting nights throughout the months of June, July, and the first few weeks of August.
+We conduct netting nights at each site throughout the months of June, July, and the first few weeks of August.

-Northern long-eared bats were the target species for this project, however any bat in the myotis genus was of interest.
-Once a bat was caught in the net, the bat was safely taken out of the net and processed.
+Northern long-eared bats are the target species for this project, however any bat in the myotis genus is of interest.
+Once a bat is caught in the net, the bat is safely taken out of the net and processed.